wkbroxton/themochastorehouse/README.md

   ### SHOUT OUTS:
    >[CSS Tricks](https://css-tricks.com/write-code-get-confetti/)

-   Jim Clark & Chris Ogilvy for the constant guidance and encourement to aim high.
+   Jim Clark & Chris Ogilvy for the constant guidance and encouragement to aim high.

    Jonathan Pena-Loa for being a consistent trouble shooting partner.